Dairy Products for Lactose Intolerance

 With more low-lactose and lactose-free options than ever, nothing’s standing between you and dairy’s nutritious, delicious benefits.

-Eat Confidently With Lactose-Free Dairy Products
+Diet Options for Lactose Sensitivity: How to Eat Confidently With Lactose-Free Dairy Products

 Because of the many lactose-free dairy options, lactose intolerance does not have to mean dairy avoidance.
+Lactose-free products are still dairy-based but have the lactose removed, making them great for people who are lactose intolerant.

 For example, lactose-free milk is real milk without lactose.
 It has almost the same taste, texture and nutrients as regular milk.
 In addition, it can be used the same way to replace regular milk in your favorite recipes.